-THE CENTER for COMMUNITY LEADERSHIP runs programs for training the next generations of communal and civic leaders in New York ranging from high school students to mid-level non-profit professionals.
+THE CENTER for SHARED SOCIETY runs programs for training the next generations of communal and civic leaders in New York ranging from high school students to mid-level non-profit professionals.

 YouthBridge-NY is a two-year leadership development program which convenes and trains young people to meet the challenges of an extremely diverse NYC.
 YouthBridge-NY is devoted to improving the atmosphere of respect and diversity in our City, the schools, and community organizations in which our youth leaders live and learn.
 These youth leaders are proactively involved in the leadership and diversity landscape of our City, and are dedicated to improving the quality of life for all.